-- Apple cider vinegar – biotin, calcium, copper, iron, folic acid, magnesium, niacin, pantothenic acid, pectin, phosphorus, potassium, silicon, sodium, sulfur, and vitamins B1, B2, B6 and C.
+- Apple cider vinegar – biotin, calcium, copper, iron, folic acid, magnesium, niacin, pantothenic acid, pectin, phosphorus, potassium, silicon, sodium, sulfur, and vitamins B1, B2, B6, and C.

 - Codfish, tuna, or navy beans – iodine.

-- Flax seed oil, Hemp oil, Krill oil, or Fish oil – essential fatty acids.
+- Flaxseed oil, Hemp oil, Krill oil, or Fish oil – essential fatty acids.

 - Yogurt – probiotics and good bacteria for the dog's digestive health.

-Today, the most effective for dogs are fish oil supplements, and scientifically proven.
+Today, the most effective for dogs are fish oil supplements and scientifically proven.

 For those who are more open to using commercially made supplements for dogs, there's plenty of evidence on the positive response in dogs and their effectiveness, particularly with supplements such as fish oil.

-You can find a list of vet recommended dog supplements right here.
-There's more supplements for dogs available, but note that not all of them may be as good or even needed for canines.
+There are more supplements for dogs available, but note that not all may be as good or even needed for canines.

 Dog's Natural Environment and Lifestyle

-There are several ways for dog parents to provide pet foods and canine medicines that mimic the dog’s natural instinct to hunt for prey and medicate themselves in the wild.
+There are several ways for dog parents to provide pet foods and canine medicines that mimic their instinct to hunt for prey and medicate themselves in the wild.

-At best, they have a few blocks to walk.
+At best, they have a few blocks of walking.
 More often than not, pet dogs are confined during the best part of the day and for the bigger duration of their lives.

-So to improve a dog’s quality of life, owners must strive to provide them with plenty of daily exercise, natural sunshine, fresh air, and activities to stimulate their minds and improve their cognitive abilities.
+So to improve a dog’s quality of life, owners must strive to provide them with plenty of daily exercises, natural sunshine, fresh air, and activities to stimulate their minds and improve their cognitive abilities.

 By all means, a dog must not be left locked in a place with nothing to do.
 A dog must have access to the outdoors.

-They may feel comfortable and tolerate your two bedroom apartment's environment, but they do feel the need to go outside and be part of the nature.
-So arranging something as often as you can may improve their health significantly.
+They may feel comfortable and tolerate your two-bedroom apartment's environment, but they do feel the need to go outside and be part of nature.
+So arranging something as often as you can improve their health significantly.

 Methods of Holistic Dog Health Approach

 One of the goals is to improve their immune system.
 A long-term goal is to protect them from diseases, enhance longevity and improve their overall quality of life and well-being.